 As an alternative to in-office appointments, we are now offering Online Dermatology Appointments.
 This is a great way for our patients to get the care they need while preventing any risk to their health or the health of others.
 Learn More

 To follow Social Distancing guidelines, we are limiting the number of patients in our office at one time.
 Prior to your appointment, a staff member will call you and ask screening questions to determine if you have been exposed to someone with COVID-19 in the last 14 days, or you are experiencing any of the symptoms related to COVID-19.

 If you are experiencing any of the symptoms listed below, we MUST reschedule your appointment for a future date.

 Please call the office and our staff will reschedule your appointment.
 We will also screen every patient at check in to identify and limit potential exposure to COVID-19 in our clinics.
 As recommended by the CDC, we strongly encourage patients to wear a face mask or face covering to reduce the potential transmission of COVID-19.
+Please note that some of our offices now require patients to wear a face covering.
 Our staff members will be wearing facemasks during office hours.